Appearance

 Position size (Position Sizing page)

-Regardless of what you set, no single trade's total volume can exceed a fixed 5.0-lot hard cap.
-This is a platform backstop that protects you from a runaway position — it is always on and is not something you configure.
+Regardless of what you set, there is a platform safety ceiling on the total volume of a single trade.
+This is a backstop that protects you from a runaway position — it is always on and is not something you configure.
+Special accounts can carry higher internal ceilings.

 WARNING

-The hard volume cap is a safety backstop, not a target.
-It only engages if your other settings would have produced an oversized position.
-For example, a deep multi-layer setup at a high lot size could compute 6.2 lots; the 5.0-lot cap clamps it down, protecting you from a fat-finger setting.
+The total-volume ceiling is a safety backstop, not a target.
+It only engages if your other settings would have produced an oversized position — a deep multi-layer setup at a high lot size, for example.
+It clamps the trade down, protecting you from a fat-finger setting.

 How your position is spread — entry strategy and layers

-The Entry Strategy decides how much volume goes to each layer:
+The Entry Strategy decides how much of your volume goes to each layer:

 | Strategy | What it does | Best for |